Sea of Test Environments

 Here’s a breakdown of the four most common IT environments that companies use today.

-1. Operational environment
+1. Operational Environment

 An operational environment refers to the physical and virtual infrastructure that companies use to support their software and applications.
 The main purpose of an IT operational environment is to ensure that the organization has the systems, processes, practices, and services that are necessary to support its software.